-Table 2.2: Quality trimming of the good quality data with QTrim and other tested tools at a mean quality of 20 (Q20) and 30 (Q30) and minimum read length of 50.
-The table shows the total sequence reads, mean read length, percentage of total bases in output and percentage of poor quality bases in the output file by tools.
+Table 2.1: Quality trimming of the good quality data with QTrim and other tested methods at a mean quality of 20 (Q20) and 30 (Q30) and minimum read length of 50.
+The table shows the total sequence reads, mean read length, percentage of total bases in output and percentage of poor quality bases in the output file by all methods.